nuxt-hub/core/docs/content/changelog/nuxthub-multi-vendors.md

 - You **won't be able** to create new projects on NuxtHub Admin
 - You **will still be able** to deploy existing projects

-### CLI Deprecation
+### CLI & Action Deprecation

-Starting **January 31st, 2026**, new deployments using the `nuxthub` CLI will no longer work.
+Starting **January 31st, 2026**, new deployments using the `nuxthub` CLI and GitHub Action will no longer work.
 We recommend switching to your provider's native deployment method:

 - **Cloudflare**: Use [Workers Builds](https://developers.cloudflare.com/workers/ci-cd/builds/) or [Pages CI](https://developers.cloudflare.com/pages/configuration/git-integration/)
 - **Vercel**: Use the [Vercel CLI](https://vercel.com/docs/cli) or [Git integration](https://vercel.com/docs/deployments/git)